blessinvarkey/musings/posts/Scrum/17-06-2021-psm-1-certification.md

 <img src="https://static.scrum.org/web/badges/badge-psmi.svg" alt="drawing" width="50"/>

 # How I prepared for my PSM examination
 First, bit of background.
 I was exposed to scrum first time while developing an educational application in 2015.
 Our dev partners used the lightweight framework to deliver the project over 6 months.
 Since then I've got the opportunity to work on two scrum projects, one of which was my first attempt to introduce scrum to my project as a scrum master (instead as a PO).
 The scrum master certification path doesn't require a background in scrum, however, an exposure or an intent to implement scrum in your project can help prepare to pass the PSM in the first go.
+You can also check the [Professional Scrum Certification Overview](https://scrumorg-website-prod.s3.amazonaws.com/drupal/2019-11/0.%20CertificationOverview-US-1119.pdf) to decide which certification suits you best.

 To prepare for the exam, you can first test your current understanding of scrum by attempting the free [scrum open assessment](https://www.scrum.org/open-assessments/scrum-open) by scrum.org.

-Then __thoroughly__ study the [scrum guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf#zoom=100) and __make your notes__ on it.
-Do note, each line, each word is important.

-After your study, go back to scrum.org take the open assessments and re-read the scrum guide until you consecutively score a 100%.
-Once you do, try the [Product Owner open](https://www.scrum.org/open-assessments/product-owner-open) and the Scrum [Developer open](https://www.scrum.org/open-assessments/scrum-developer-open) exam.
+A __thorough__ study of the [scrum guide](https://scrumguides.org/docs/scrumguide/v2020/2020-Scrum-Guide-US.pdf#zoom=100) and the [The Simple Guide to Scrum](https://www.thescrummaster.co.uk/wp-content/uploads/2021/03/TheSimpleGuideToScrum-TheScrumMasterCoUk-v1.pdf) by TheScrumMasterCoUk is enough to prepare you for the exam.
+Each line, each word in the scrum guide is important.
+After your study, go back to scrum.org take the scrum open, the [Product Owner open](https://www.scrum.org/open-assessments/product-owner-open) assessment and re-read the scrum guide until you consecutively score a 100%.
 The time per question is much shorter on the real assessment.

 Review the [scrum glossary](https://www.scrum.org/resources/scrum-glossary), especially the terms that you are not familiar with.

 When you feel confident and ready with your preparation, attempt the [Mikhail Lapshin's](https://mlapshin.com/index.php/scrum-quizzes/) 1 hour exam in Real Mode.
 Review the areas where you went wrong and go back to the scrum guide.
 Try scoring a 100% in every attempt.

+You can also read the [Nexus guide](https://scrumorg-website-prod.s3.amazonaws.com/drupal/2021-01/NexusGuide%202021_0.pdf?nexus-file=https%3A%2F%2Fscrumorg-website-prod.s3.amazonaws.com%2Fdrupal%2F2021-01%2FNexusGuide%25202021_0.pdf) and attempt the [Nexus Open](https://www.scrum.org/open-assessments/nexus-open) and the Scrum [Developer open](https://www.scrum.org/open-assessments/scrum-developer-open) exam.
+These are reccomended, but not mandatory.

 Do note that the language used in the actual exam will be different from the mock and you might get a few scenario based questions too.
-However, the preparation should give you enough confidence to take the exam!
+Its advisable not to take more than 30-40 seconds on each question since can review your answers towards the end.
+The above preparation should give you enough confidence to take the exam.

 ----
 Recommended Reading: